bcadam/messaging-animation/readme.md

 # Messaging Animation
-This is an easy to use library for animating messages on a devices.
+This is an easy to use javascript library for animating messages on a devices.
 It is built to look like the iOS Messaging App but many devices can be used.
-Texts can be added to the home screen by calling ```addMessage("What's up?");``` in javascript.
+Texts can be added to the home screen by calling ```addMessage("What's up?");```.
 ![](http://i.imgur.com/DMKiDPQ.gif)

 # Getting Started